-Rita Yoon focuses her practice on high-stakes IP litigation and International Trade Commission (ITC) investigations.
-She has successfully represented the largest tech companies in the world, including in the fintech, banking, internet, software, smartphone, semiconductor, wireless communications, automotive, and biotech industries and successfully litigated issues concerning standard essential patents (SEPs) and fair, reasonable, and non-discriminatory (FRAND) terms.
-In her seven patent and antitrust trials, Rita has successfully defended clients against billions of dollars in damages and injunctions.
+Rita Yoon has a proven track record successfully defending the largest tech companies in the world in trial after trial, defeating billions of dollars in damages and injunctions.
+She focuses her practice on high-stakes IP, patent, and trade secret litigation and International Trade Commission (ITC) investigations.
+She has represented some of the largest tech and financial institutions in the world, including in the fintech, blockchain, banking, financial services, internet, software, smartphone, semiconductor, wireless communications, streaming media, automotive, and biotech industries.
+A trusted counselor for clients, Rita is known for her powerful legal strategies concerning emerging technologies, standard essential patents (SEPs), and fair, reasonable, and non-discriminatory (FRAND) terms.

-In addition to litigation, Rita counsels clients on patent monetization strategies in emerging technologies, including blockchain and related technologies.
+In addition to litigation, Rita counsels clients on patent monetization strategies and enforcement, including blockchain and distributed ledger technologies.
 Rita also was selected as a secondee attorney to one of the world's largest semiconductor companies.

 Experience